united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/reduce-database-size.md

 ## Enable data compression

-You can find sample SQL commands to enable data compression here:
+You can find sample SQL commands to enable data compression here.

 ### Sample command for the processvaluetable in the factoryinsight database: